 You should avoid opening the bottle at the table.
 At the restaurant Lucas opens them at the sommelier station or, for special requests, single bottles or very old vintages, at a portable wine trolley.

 At home, you can just do it in the kitchen.
 The idea is to avoid mishaps while opening the bottle (maybe the cork is tight or breaks?
 Or image a slip of the hand causes an unwanted spill?) that might embarrass you in front of guests.
 Most importantly, it allows you to inspect the wine before pouring it to everyone else.
-You’ll want to avoid tainting the group’s dining experience by serving a faulty wine…
+Serving faulty wine by not checking first can kill the mood of your perfectly planned dinner.

 Once your bottle is open, you’ll need to check whether the wine is in good condition.
 Pour a small amount into a clean glass to assess it before pouring it to guests.

 Smell the wine after swirling your glass (this releases all aromas, good or bad, so you can a full sense of what’s going on) and taste it carefully.
-You might be able to spot a fault just by smelling the wine but this is not always the case – so make sure you taste as well!
+Most faults can be detected just by smelling the wine, but this is not always the case – so make sure you taste as well!

 The most common wine faults are:

-Oxidation (Volatile acidity) – usually a result of a leaky cork that allowed unwanted contact with oxygen or of unsuitable storage conditions.
-An oxidated wine will have vinegar-like notes of bruised apple, balsamico and fermented fruit…
+– Oxidation – usually a result of a leaky cork that allowed unwanted contact with oxygen or of unsuitable storage conditions.
+An oxidised wine will have vinegar-like notes of bruised apple, balsamic and fermented fruit…

-Cork taint, also called TCA (Trichloroanisole) – not necessarily a result of a bad cork as TCA can also be present in barrels and other winery equipment – a so-called ‘corked’ wine has characteristic notes of mould, musty basement, wet newspaper and wet cork.
+– Cork taint – You may hear this also called TCA after the compound Trichloroanisole that causes the effect.
+Although referred to as a ‘corked wine’, it is not necessarily a result of a bad cork as TCA can also be present in barrels and other winery equipment.
+Wine affected by TCA has characteristic notes of mould, musty basement, wet newspaper and wet cork.

-Reduction (Hydrogen sulfide) – usually a product of excessive use of fungicides in the vineyard or of sulphur dioxide during the winemaking process.
-The wine will have a characteristic smell of rotten eggs or wet dog.
+– Reduction – This is caused by a build-up of Hydrogen Sulfide, usually from excessive use of fungicides in the vineyard or of sulphur dioxide during the winemaking process.
+The wine will have a characteristic smell of rotten eggs or wet dogs.

 Step 4 – Pouring the wine(s)

-Assuming the wine (or wines) you’ve opened are all in good condition, it is now time to pour it and let the party begin.
+Assuming the wine you’ve opened is in good condition, it is now time to pour it and let the party begin.
 Before you do so, make sure everyone is one the same page.
 Maybe some would prefer another drink before moving to wine?
 Or maybe there are some white or red-only drinkers?
 Ask for people’s preference so that all guests are comfortable, happy and aware of what’s going on before, during and after the meal.

 This is also when you might want to present or talk about the wine, the producer, the place you bought it from, etc. But be mindful of the fact that not everyone is necessarily that interested and might just want to enjoy the wine itself, without much ado or explanations.